data protection

 Below we explain what cookies are and why they are used so that you can better understand the following privacy policy.

-Whenever you surf the Internet, you use a browser.
-Well-known browsers include Chrome, Safari, Firefox, Internet Explorer and Microsoft Edge.
+Whenever you surf the internet, you use a browser.
+Common browsers include Chrome, Safari, Firefox, Internet Explorer, and Microsoft Edge.
 Most websites store small text files in your browser.
 These files are called cookies.

 For example, cookie data can look like this: